 We never lose sight of the fact that we’re growing not only for thousands of tomato lovers in the Northeast, but also for our own families, neighbors, and friends.

-Our Food Safety Management System complies with all current FDA Food Safety Regulations and our facility is fully certified by the Global G.A.P .
-GLOBALG.A.P. is a Global Food Safety Initiative (GFSI) recognized standard.
+Our Food Safety Management System complies with all current FDA Food Safety Regulations and we manage our entire facility to meet the standards set by the Global Food Safety Initiative (GSFI).

 Staying Ahead: A Dynamic Food Safety Program